Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 where the nuisance parameter $g_0$ collects the conditional outcome regression and Horvitz-Thompson weight

 for the propensity score $\pi(z) = P\{W_i = 1 \mid Z_i = z\}$.
 See \cite{semenova2021debiased}, \cite{foster2023orthogonal}, and \cite{kennedy2023towards}, for further discussion.

-Often, estimates of solutions to conditional moment equations of the form \eqref{eq: estimating equation} or \eqref{eq: CATE moment} are obtained by solving the empirical conditional moment equation

-in $\theta$, where $\hat{g}_n$ is some first-stage estimator of the nuisance parameter $g_0$ and $K(x,x^\prime)$ is some, potentially random and data-dependent, kernel function measuring the distance between $x$ and $x^\prime$.
-Popular examples of data-dependent kernel estimators include subsampled nearest-neighbor regression \citep{fix1989discriminatory,khosravi2019non,demirkaya2024optimal} and random forest regression \citep{breiman2001random,wager2018estimation}.
-Solutions to conditional moment equations \eqref{eq: subsampled kernel} constructed with subsampled random forest regression are referred to as Orthogonal Random Forests (ORF) \citep{oprescu2019orthogonal}.
-ORFs generalize Generalized Random Forests (GRF) \citep{athey2019generalized} to incorporate nuisance parameters estimated via auxiliary statistical problems.

 \cref{fig: cate} displays CATE estimates for the experiment studied in \cite{banerjee2015multifaceted}, where the chosen conditioning covariates $X_i$ are pretreatment measurements of monthly consumption and total assets.
 The nuisance parameter estimate $\hat{g}_n$ and the kernel $K(x,x^\prime)$ are constructed with the implementation of random forest regression made available through the ``GRF'' R package \citep{athey2019generalized}.
 The graduation program appears to be most effective for individuals with a high level of baseline consumption and a low level of baseline assets.\footnote{The quartiles of baseline log consumption are 3.33, 3.76, and 4.20.
 The quartiles of baseline assets are -0.45, -0.71, and 0.03.
-Panel A of \cref{fig: density} displays a scatter plot of baseline log consumption and assets.} These results are suggestive of a poverty trap: individuals with an opportunity to increase their assets are able to do so only if they have a high level of baseline consumption \citep{balboni2022people,kraay2014poverty}.
+Panel A of \cref{fig: density} displays a scatter plot of baseline log consumption and assets.} These results are suggestive of a poverty trap: individuals with an opportunity to increase their assets are able to do so only if they have a high level of baseline consumption \citep{balboni2022people,kraay2014poverty}. $\blacksquare$ \end{ex}

-We contribute a method for assessing the statistical significance of estimates typified by \cref{fig: cate}.
-In particular, we propose a computationally simple procedure for constructing simultaneous upper and lower confidence bounds for solutions to conditional moment equations \eqref{eq: estimating equation} centered around estimators of the form \eqref{eq: subsampled kernel}.
-Formally, we construct a family of random intervals
+We consider a method for assessing the statistical significance of estimates typified by \cref{fig: cate}.
+In particular, we study a simple procedure for constructing confidence intervals $\hat{\mathcal{C}}(\bm{x}^{(d)})$ centered around the solutions to \eqref{eq: subsampled kernel} that satisfy the bound